Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 The field of XAI has operated on the idea of mitigating and elucidating the black-box, with the core assumption that transparency is a prerequisite for trust \cite{157,158,159}.
 Yet, this view is contested, and some have argued in defense of black-boxes \cite{160}.
 Several empirical studies show that such algorithmic transparency may not requisite or necessarily beneficial for trust \cite{68, 161, 162, 163, 164} (see also Section~\ref{subsec:3.1}).
 Some empirical studies find that people’s acceptance of AI decisions has nothing to do with whether or not AI systems are black-boxes; rather they pertain to factors such as task difficulty, domain context (particularly health applications), moral implications, and ability to modify algorithms \cite{82, 165}.
-This is also reinforced by empirical research on user adoption of automated decision-making, where system architecture is not considered, implying that the black-box nature itself may not be the primary barrier to trust \cite{165}.
+This is also reinforced by empirical research on user adoption of automated decision-making, where system architecture is not considered, implying that the black-box nature itself may not always be the primary barrier to trust \cite{165}.
 This is not only true of general users, but also of many professionals \cite{166}.
 Thus, it seems that trust doesn’t work as XAI assumes.

 Although XAI looks neither necessary nor inherently beneficial for trust, it can, in some cases, foster trust contingently.
 There are many examples where explanations provided by developers—regardless of whether they are false and unfaithful—have increased feelings of trust in users.
 However, the crucial question is: do unfaithful explanations (by proxy models) lead to justified trust in the original models or misplaced trust?
-If models that perform well may still rely on superficial heuristics rather than deep structural understanding, then explanations may merely reveal the model's shallow strategies while obscuring its failure to grasp underlying principles \cite{131}.
+If models that perform well may still rely on superficial heuristics rather than deep structural understanding, then explanations may merely reveal the model's shallow strategies while obscuring its failure to grasp underlying principles, showing that we cannot trust it \cite{131}.

 \textit{\textbf{Second assumption}: there is a cognitive and methodological alignment between AI and human reasoning.}